Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: Introduction

 The paper is organized the following way.
-In Section~\ref{sc:preliminaries} we include the necessary preliminaries.
-In Theorem~\ref{thm:1stvar} of Section~\ref{sec:1st} we obtain a necessary and sufficient condition, based on Theorem~3.1 in \cite{PozueloRitore2021}, for a surface to be a critical point of the sub-Finsler area.
-We assume that the surface is piecewise $C^2$, composed of pieces meeting in a $C^1$ way along $C^1$ curves.
+In Section~\ref{sc:preliminaries} we include some preliminaries.
+In Theorem~\ref{thm:1stvar} of Section~\ref{sec:1st} we obtain a necessary and sufficient condition, inspired by Theorem~3.1 in \cite{PozueloRitore2021}, for a surface to be a critical point of the sub-Finsler area.
+We assume that the surface is piecewise $C^2$, and composed of pieces meeting in a $C^1$ way along $C^1$ curves.
 This condition will allow us to construct area-minimizing examples in Proposition~\ref{prop:one_singular_line} of Section~\ref{sec:one_singular_line}, and examples with low regularity in Proposition~\ref{prop:cont}.
-The same construction, keeping fixed the angle at one side of the singular line, provides examples of area-minimizing cones, see Corollary~\ref{cor:cones}.
-Finally, in Section~\ref{sec:cones} we provide examples of area-minimizing cones in the spirit of \cite{MR4307010}.
-These examples are obtained in Theorem~\ref{thm:cones} from circular sectors of the area-minimizing cones with one singular line obtained in Corollary~\ref{cor:cones}.
+The same construction, keeping fixed the angle at one side (and hence at the other one) of the singular line, provides examples of area-minimizing cones, see Corollary~\ref{cor:cones}.
+Finally, in Section~\ref{sec:cones} we exhibit some examples of area-minimizing cones in the spirit of \cite{MR4307010}.
+These examples are obtained in Theorem~\ref{thm:cones} from circular sectors of the area-minimizing cones with one singular half-line obtained in Corollary~\ref{cor:cones}.